top of page

 Yifat.jpeg

-In 2005, the Nelson Glueck School of Biblical Archaeology of Hebrew Union College-Jewish Institute of Religion launched a new expedition to Tel Dan under the direction of David Ilan and co-directed by Yifat Thareani.
-New questions have emerged that we are currently seeking to creatively engage including:
+From 2005-2024, the Nelson Glueck School of Biblical Archaeology of Hebrew Union College-Jewish Institute of Religion launched a new expedition to Tel Dan under the direction of David Ilan and co-directed by Yifat Thareani.
+These excavations sought to engage:

 • questions about the ethnicity--or ethnicities, more accurately--of the Iron Age I inhabitants of the site.